jefine/51MCU_course_design/Readme.md

 ## A course design for the application of the mcu(stc89c52)

-It means that it will just be a demo.
+It means that will just be a demo.

 This project mainly want to solved the **UART communacation from 89c52 to ESP8266** which could connect the internet